 Return and Earn will help to reduce the 160 million drink containers littered in our environment.
 Prior to the start of this scheme in 2017, drink containers made up almost half of the volume of litter in NSW.
 Return and Earn is part of the NSW Government’s commitment to reducing litter volume in NSW by 40 per cent by 2020.

 Key features of Return and Earn are:

-- when the scheme is fully rolled out, there will be more than 500 collection points across the state, including in remote towns of more than 500 people and at 270 sites across the Greater Sydney Region
+- There are more than 600 collection points across the state, including in remote towns of more than 500 people

-- the 10-cent refund at reverse vending machines will be provided as a voucher for in store redemption, electronic transfer, cash or may be donated to a community group.
+- the 10-cent refund at reverse vending machines is provided as a voucher for in store redemption, electronic transfer, cash or may be donated to a community group or charity.

 - eligible containers include most glass, cans, plastic and paperboard drink containers between 150 millilitres and three litres – those most often found in the litter stream.

 How does this initiative benefit the community?

 The main beneficiaries of the scheme will be the environment and the community.
 Over the next 20 years, the Scheme is expected to result in:

 - 1.6 billion fewer beverage containers being littered